 Brain injuries are often “catastrophic” in the eyes of the law, meaning they result in permanent disability.
 Victims of permanent injuries have the most power in the civil court system.
 The law often entitles them to significant compensation for lifelong medical costs, equipment, lost capacity to earn, and lost enjoyment of life.
 The long list of economic and non-economic damages surrounding many brain injuries means an opportunity for greater financial recovery.

 Brain injuries don’t only come from blunt force trauma – they can also happen when something cuts off oxygen supply to the brain.
 This type of brain injury, called brain hypoxia, can happen during a child’s birth, to a patient under anesthesia, or if someone drowns.
 Lack of oxygen to the brain can lead to permanent damage and death.
-After a doctor diagnoses you or a loved one with any type of brain injury, seek help from a Kansas City lawyer.
+After a doctor diagnoses you or a loved one with any type of brain injury, seek help from a Kansas City injury lawyer.
 The right law firm can maximize your compensation after an incident that caused or contributed to your brain injury.